 Prerequisite(s): 9 sem. hrs. of English and third- or fourth-year standing; or 6 sem. hrs. of English and 3 sem. hrs. of theatre and third- or fourth-year standing; or instructor's consent.
 (3-0) ENGL 400 Special Topics in English (3 sem. hrs.)
 Independent but guided research in a specialized area of interest to the student.
 NB: Directed studies are not offered concurrently for courses available in the regular academic year.
 Prerequisite(s): 9 sem. hrs. of English or third-year standing.
 (3-0) ENGL 412 Twentieth-Century American Literature (3 sem. hrs.)
 A study of representative works of twentieth-century American literature and the development of its themes in various historical, political, and socio-cultural contexts.
 Prerequisite(s): 9 sem. hrs. of English or third-year standing.
 (3-0) ENGL 414 Literature and Spirituality (3 sem. hrs.)
 Literature has been at the centre of the human story from its beginnings as recorded in ancient sacred texts to its current study as cultural narrative with transformative and transcendent possibilities for interpretation and creativity.
 This course will explore literary themes integral to the pursuit of Christian spirituality, past and present.
 Prerequisite(s): 9 sem. hrs. of English or third-year standing.
 (3-0) ENGL 422 Chaucer (3 sem. hrs.)
 A study of The Canterbury Tales and selected minor works, which may include The Book of the Duchess, The Parliament of Fowls, and Troilus and Criseyde.
-The course involves reading Chaucer's texts alongside samples of contemporary and historical writings ranging from mystical theology to natural philosophy, including Boethius' Consolation of Philosophy and the Roman de la Rose.
-The student also develops a good reading knowledge of Chaucerian Middle English.
+The course involves reading Chaucer's texts in their historical and cultural contexts.
+The student will also develop a good reading knowledge of Chaucerian Middle English.
 Prerequisite(s): 9 sem. hrs. of English or third-year standing.
 (3-0) ENGL 430 Medieval Mystical Literature (3 sem. hrs.)
 A study of the literary writings of several medieval writers in the Christian mystical tradition, situated in their cultural and religious contexts.
 Prerequisite(s): 9 sem. hrs. of English or third-year standing.
 (3-0) ENGL 450 Honours Essay (3 sem. hrs.)
-A research paper of 20 to 25 pages written in close consultation with a member of the Department of English and Creative Writing, to be completed in the final semester of fourth year by all Honours students.
+All honours students will write a research paper of 20 to 25 pages, supervised by a member of the Department of English and Creative Writing, to be completed in the fourth year of study.
 Prerequisite(s): Admission to the Honours program.
 See department chair.
-(0-3) ENGL 451 Drama to 1642 Excluding Shakespeare (3 sem. hrs.)
+(3-0) ENGL 451 Drama to 1642 Excluding Shakespeare (3 sem. hrs.)
 A study of English drama from its liturgical origins to the closing of the theatres in 1642, including medieval mystery cycles and morality plays as well as works by Elizabethan, Jacobean, and Caroline playwrights.
 Cross-listed: THTR 441.

 Prerequisite(s): 9 sem. hrs. of English or third-year standing.
 (3-0) ENGL 453 Milton (3 sem. hrs.)
-The intensive study of selected works of poetry and prose by John Milton, situated in their cultural contexts.
+An intensive study of selected works of poetry and prose by John Milton, situated in their cultural contexts.
 Particular attention is paid to Paradise Lost and Paradise Regained.
 Prerequisite(s): 9 sem. hrs. of English or third-year standing.
 (3-0) ENGL 454 Renaissance Poetry and Prose (3 sem. hrs.)
-The study of selected works of Renaissance poetry and prose (excluding those by Shakespeare and Milton), situated in their cultural contexts.
+A study of selected works of Renaissance poetry and prose (excluding those by Shakespeare and Milton), situated in their cultural contexts.
 Prerequisite(s): 9 sem. hrs. of English or third-year standing.
-(3-0) ENGL 456 Seventeenth-Century Women's Writing (3 sem. hrs.)
-The study of selected works written by women in seventeenth century Britain and America, situated in their cultural contexts.
+(3-0) ENGL 456 Seventeenth-Century Women Writers (3 sem. hrs.)
+A study of selected works written by women in seventeenth-century Britain and America, situated in their cultural contexts.
 Cross-listed: GNDR 456.